Sophon 1.15 is here

 Authentication

-stdio has no network boundary — the auth is your shell identity.
+stdio has no network boundary — the auth is your shell identity, and calls run as the local default user (see Per-user identity).

 SSE and StreamableHTTP require Bearer tokens.
 Generate one per client: